Choosing your prenatal care provider

 You can choose who your prenatal care provider is.
 These kinds of providers can take care of you during pregnancy and deliver your baby:

 - An obstetrician (also called OB) is a doctor who has special education and training to take care of pregnant women and deliver babies.
 About 8 in 10 pregnant women choose an obstetrician as their prenatal care provider.
-The America College of Obstetricians and Gynecologists can help you find an OB in your area.
+The American College of Obstetricians and Gynecologists can help you find an OB in your area.

 - A family practice doctor is a doctor who can take care of every member of your family.
 A family practice doctor can take care of you before, during and after pregnancy and can deliver your baby.
 The American Board of Family Medicine can help you find a family practice doctor in your area.